base/base/docs/specs/interop/token-bridging.md

   - Some options are wrapping, converting (if burn-mint rights can be modified) or Mirroring.
 - Tokens that are `OptimismMintableERC20Token` (corresponding to locked liquidity in L1) fall into the above category of already deployed and non updatable.
 They do have a special property though, which is burn/mint permissions granted to the `L2StandardBridge`.
 This makes the convert method particularly appealing.
 See [Liquidity Migration](https://github.com/ethereum-optimism/design-docs/blob/098435155471ed3bcd60a50f049897495c901733/protocol/superc20/liquidity-migration.md) for more context.

+## Future Considerations

-## Future Considerations: Cross Chain `transferFrom`
+### Cross Chain `transferFrom`

-In addition to standard bridging, it is possible to allow contracts to be cross-chain interoperable.
+In addition to standard locally initialized bridging, it is possible to allow contracts to be cross-chain interoperable.
 For example, a contract in chain A could send pre-approved funds from a user in chain B to a contract in chain C.

 The standard should not include a remotely initialized `transfer` implementation as this should be handled directly on the chain where the funds live with the `sendERC20()` function. `transferFrom`, on the other hand, might get initialized from a call to a contract that is localized in a different chain from the funds.

-To be composable, the standard could introduce a `remoteTransferFrom()` function.
+For the moment, the standard will not include any specific functionality to facilitate such an action and relay on the usage of `permit2`.
+If, at some point in the future, these actions were to be included in the standard, a possible design could introduce a `remoteTransferFrom()` function.

 Notice that this action is no longer atomic, so the contract would need a special implementation resume execution once the funds arrive in the target chain.